technomonah/CSSE_DE_project/terraform/README.md

 - BQ dataset would store tables for reports

 ## How to run
-1. Copy all files from repo and change **variables.tf** up to your GCP Project ID:
+1. Copy all files from repo and change **variables.tf** up to your GCP Project ID.
+Here **variables.tf** code snippet with comments at strokes to change:

 ```
 **variables.tf**